BrokenEvent/ILStrip/README.md

 The main goal is to filter .NET assemblies from unused classes after merging with [ILRepack](https://github.com/ststeiger/ILRepack).
 It will not optimize your code or somehow change its behavior, but will erase all that is not used in current assembly.

+*ILStrip* works only on class level.
+If class is used somehow, all its members will remain even if they are not used.

 ## Usage

 ### Code Example